CollabAR-Source/CollabAR-Code/README.md

 2. Run the script as follows: python .\trainExpert.py -expert_type
    - *expert_type*: the type of the expert, i.e., *prinstine* for the pristine expert, *MB* for motion blur expert, *GB* for Gaussian blur expert, *GN* for Gaussian noise expert.

-An example for training the Gaussian noise expert:
+An example for training Gaussian noise expert:
    - Run the script as follows: python .\trainExpert.py prinstine.
    - The generated weights named "*pristin_expert.hdf5*" will be saved in a created folder named "*weights*".
    - Uncommon the 113th line in the script.